-- 3.11 When a member chooses to take partial retirement, their chosen percentage is applied sequentially across all their benefits in the NHS Pension Scheme.
+- 3.11 When a member chooses to take partial retirement, their chosen percentage is applied sequentially across all their benefits in the NHS Pension Scheme (Scotland).
 This means they effectively take or use up their 1995/2008 scheme benefits first, followed by their 2015 scheme benefits.
 Members cannot partially retire from the 2015 Scheme if they have not already taken all their 1995/2008 Section benefits.
 If the member wishes to take their 1995/2008 scheme benefits but not their 2015 scheme benefits (perhaps to avoid an early retirement reduction being applied to their 2015 scheme benefits) members will need to indicate this on the retirement application form. - 3.12 Members are not able to take their lump sum from the 1995 section separately from their pension.
 Taking partial retirement involves claiming a proportion of their pension and any lump sum associated with that pension.
-The member will have the option to exchange some of their pension to provide for a lump sum (2008 section/2015 scheme) or an additional lump sum (1995 section).
+The member will have the option to exchange some of their pension to provide for a lump sum (2008 section/2015 scheme) or an additional lump sum (1995 section). - 3.13 Where a member has had a break in scheme membership of 5 years or more, the pension benefits before the break become "decoupled" from the subsequent pension accrual.
+Decoupling means that the pension benefits accrued before the break are not final salary linked.
+Any decoupled benefits are excluded from partial retirement.